La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

  </tbody>
 </table>

 Close the right part of the table.
-Translate to Lojban the sentences on the left.
+Translate the sentences on the left to Lojban.

 <table style="table-layout: fixed;">
  <tbody>